Get 5 of my BEST-EVER recipes!

 • In a medium-sized bowl, mix together flour, spices, baking soda, baking powder, and salt.

-• In a separate large bowl, cream together the butter, sugar, and brown sugar with an electric mixer on low speed.
-Add in the vanilla extract.
+• In the bowl of a stand mixer fitted with a paddle attachment, cream together the butter, sugar, and brown sugar on medium speed until fluffy, about 3 minutes.
+Mix in the vanilla extract.

-• Gradually blend the flour mixture into the butter mixture until it is well combined.
+• Turn the mixer to low and gradually blend the flour mixture into the butter mixture until it is well combined, scraping down the sides of the bowl once or twice.
 The dough may feel dry and crumbly.

-• Bring the dough into a ball, cover, and chill for a minimum of 1 hour.
+• Bring the dough into a ball, cover, and chill for at least 1 hour.

-• Once chilled, roll the dough out to 1/4 inch thickness.
+• On a lightly floured surface, roll the dough out to ¼ inch (6 mm) thickness.

-• These will keep covered in an airtight container and stored at cool room temperature for up to 10 days.
+• Store in an airtight container at room temperature for up to 10 days.

 Subscribe